revsmoke/scanplan/README.md

 ## Configure the sample code project

 Set the run destination to an iOS 16 device with a LiDAR Scanner.
-This sample app requires augmented reality so it doesn't support Simulator.
+This sample app requires augmented reality, so it doesn't support Simulator.